google-deepmind/lab/docs/developers/reference/tensor.md

 # Tensor

-This is a small tensor library for manipulating numerical data in DeepMind Lab.
-The functionality is similar to that of tensors in Torch.
+A small tensor library for manipulating numerical data in DeepMind Lab.
+The functionality is similar to that of tensors in PyTorch.

 Tensors can share storage.
 When data is mutated in one tensor, all other tensors that share that storage observe the mutation.